hhru/api/docs_eng/employer_negotiations.md

 collections[].counters.with_updates | number | the number of responses/invitations in this collection that [require attention](#has_updates)
 collections[].counters.total | number | the total number of responses/invitations in this collection
 collections[].order_types | list | <a name="order-types"></a> possible options for sorting responses/invitations in a collection
-employer_states | list | of [employer statuses](#term-employer-state) for responses/invitations on the vacancy
+generated_collections | list | of generated [collections](#term-collection) of responses/invitations for this vacancy.
+These collections are not connected with the negotiation status, such as "Consider", "Interview" or "Offer", but are created to facilitate the user's work. generated_collections[].id | string | collection ID unique at least for this vacancy.
+Possible variants: vacancy_visitors, relevant_responses, by_location, phone_calls. generated_collections[].name | string | collection name generated_collections[].description | string | collection description generated_collections[].url | string | URL to send the GET request to in order to get responses/invitations for this collection generated_collections[].counters.with_updates | number | the number of responses/invitations in this collection that [require attention](#has_updates) generated_collections[].counters.total | number | the total number of responses/invitations in this collection generated_collections[].order_types | list | <a name="order-types"></a> possible options for sorting responses/invitations in a collection employer_states | list | of [employer statuses](#term-employer-state) for responses/invitations on the vacancy
 employer_states[].id | string | status ID unique at least for this vacancy employer_states[].name | string | status name